 Despite recent improvements, women and ethnic minorities remain underrepresented in Parliament and other political institutions.
 Young people display declining levels of political activity and engagement in decision-making bodies.
-A minority of adults aged under 25 now vote at general and devolved elections, proportions are falling, with under 50% of 18 to 24 year olds voting in the 2005 election.
+A minority of adults aged under 25 now vote at general and devolved elections, and the proportions are falling, with under 50% of 18 to 24 year olds voting in the 2005 general election.
 Overall, confidence in being able to influence local decision-making fell in 2001, and has fluctuated ever since.
 Levels of engagement and perceptions of influence vary by ethnic group and social class.
-Members of ethnic minorities are more likely than White people to say that they involved in local decision-making, campaigning or community organisations, sur those providing services to young people.
-They are also more likely to say that influence over local decisions.
-People in professional or managerial jobs are more likely to feel that they can in local decisions than people from routine occupations. ch as they have At a local level, there has been greater success in achieving diverse political representation than in Westminster.
+Members of ethnic minorities are more likely than White people to say that they are involved in local decision-making, campaigning or community organisations, such as those providing services to young people.
+They are also more likely to say that they have influence over local decisions.
+People in professional or managerial jobs are more likely to feel that they can influence local decisions than people from routine occupations.
+At a local level, there has been greater success in achieving diverse political representation than in Westminster.
 Local authority politicians better resemble the British population, although far from fully.
-3 in 10 councillors in England are women; 2 in 10 councillors in Scotland and Wwomen. /ales are Some of the groups who are under-represented in formal politics are more involved in campaigning and decision-making bodies.
-Lesbian, gay and bisexual people are more likely to be involved in informal civic political actions. c or
+3 in 10 councillors in England are women; 2 in 10 councillors in Scotland and Wales are women.
+Some of the groups who are under-represented in formal politics are more involved in campaigning and decision-making bodies.
+Lesbian, gay and bisexual people are more likely to be involved in informal civic or political actions.